bwplotka/my/web/content/posts/how-to-became-oss-maintainer.md

 ### Don't go to extremes.

 It's probably fine if some variable name is not perfect or if some comment is missing.
 Nothing will be perfect.
-It is even sometimes fine to defer some work by inserting a `// TODO(@author):` or filling a GitHub issue. *"Strict"* also does not mean the PR has to be exactly how you would implement it.
-Be open-minded and happy for professional discussion.
-People think in different ways.
+It is even sometimes fine to defer some work by inserting a `// TODO(@author):` or filling a GitHub issue. *"Strict"* also does not mean that someone else's PR has to be exactly how you would implement it. **Be open-minded and happy for a professional discussion.** People think in different ways.
 Just make sure the PR works, is readable and meets the style guide.
 It does not mean you have to be always right! (:

 ## 4. Be Proactive and Intelligently Lazy.